kubernetes-retired/kubefed/README.md

 <p align="center"><img src="docs/images/concepts.png" width="711"></p>

-Federation is configured with two types of information:
+Kubefed is configured with two types of information:

-- **Type configuration** declares which API types federation should handle
+- **Type configuration** declares which API types Kubefed should handle
-- **Cluster configuration** declares which clusters federation should target
+- **Cluster configuration** declares which clusters Kubefed should target

 **Propagation** refers to the mechanism that distributes resources to federated clusters.